 I'm coming to help you.

-And then I realized even those uh criminals in maximum security, they have been the victims of this brutal regime.
+And then I realized even those criminals in maximum security, they have been the victims of this brutal regime.

 Let's talk about your escape.

-I I mentioned that before, but with the help of some of my very good friend at the Bush administration at that time, specifically I want to Say thank you to Mr. Richard Pearl, and uh who was working at uh defense department at that time and Richard Pearl helped me and uh uh some of my friends in the United States, uh Shahbozhi family, specifically Manda Shahbozi, they helped me to manage to um uh just make some fake documents and then can come out.
+I mentioned that before, but with the help of some of my very good friends at the Bush administration at that time, specifically, I want to say thank you to Mr. Richard Pearl, who was working at the Defense Department at that time.

-And then when I was in Dubai, Dubai, I escaped the country, uh, and then over there, Richard Pearl uh in a couple of hours came there and uh we had the um interview in front of camera, which was part of uh uh documentary called The Case for War.
+And then over there, Richard Pearl, in a couple of hours, came there and we had the interview in front of camera, which was part of a documentary called The Case for War.

-Why when we do have millions of student activists who love United States, who love the values of the Western democracies, why even we need to send army there to fight with the regime?
+When we do have millions of student activists who love United States, who love the values of the Western democracies, why even we need to send army there to fight with the regime?

-These people, they can fight with the regime, just we need to give them the tools, which is internet.
+Just we need to give them the tools, which is internet.

 This is the thing they need.

-All right, so you have been planning this latest round of protests.
+So you have been planning this latest round of protests.

 Where does this end?

-It's you know, the people, the stage of revolution will not stay in that stage.
+It's, you know, the people, the stage of revolution will not stay in that stage.

 It's up to the regime.